rtfenter/Cross-Service-Meaning-Comparator/README.md

 ## Status

-MVP planned and in progress.
+MVP is implemented and active.
 The first version will focus on **clear side-by-side comparison** for a small set of fields and services — enough to demonstrate cross-service semantic drift without becoming a full governance platform.

 ---